Constitution and Principles of Management of the Coop Singers

 Audio Technician – To provide technical expertise relating to the provision and setting-up of the sound monitoring and reproduction equipment and where appropriate and possible, carry out repairs and maintenance to all group audio assets.
 To act as the audio-mixer operator during practices and concerts.

 Video technician – To provide technical expertise relating to the provision and setting up of the video reproduction equipment and where appropriate and possible, carry out repairs and maintenance to all group video assets.
+When requested, to attempt to adapt karaoke files to make it easier for individuals to separate out specific elements of a song.
 To act as the video operator during practices and concerts.

 Treasurer – To collect, hold and record details of all group monies received.
 To ensure that any and all financial obligations e.g. room hire fees etc. are settled in a timely manner.